 - Set benchmark points at regular periods between the deadline and the start date.

-- Develop or determine methods for evaluating the success of each benchmark goal.
+- Develop methods for evaluating the success of each benchmark goal.

-Remember, it's impossible to accurately gauge your successes without a concrete method for measuring them.
-That is, it's very easy for your technology plans to slow down or derail completely when there's no pre-defined way to recognize problems as they arise.
+Remember, it’s impossible to accurately gauge your successes without a concrete method for measuring them.
+It’s very easy for your technology plans to slow down or derail completely when there’s no pre-defined way to recognize problems as they arise.

-If you've taken your time working through the previous steps, your technology plan should begin taking a concrete shape.
-Remember that this entire process typically takes months to be done well, although smaller organizations with less complex needs can often complete effective plans in less time.
-Either way, your finished nonprofit technology plan should be comprehensive.
-Let's quickly review the key elements it should contain:
+If you’ve taken your time working through the previous steps, your technology plan should begin taking a concrete shape.
+Let’s quickly review the key elements it should contain:

 - An overview of your existing tech infrastructure.